davaba86/docker-terragrunt/README.md

 # Docker Terraform

-Docker image for spawning container when using commands terraform, terragrunt instead of installing locally in OS.
+Docker image for spawning container when using commands terraform, and terragrunt instead of installing locally in OS.